Discover who lived in your house before you with address search

 Our handy address search, available across all British censuses from 1841 to 1911, is the perfect tool for discovering previous owners of your property.
-It allows you to find out who was living at any particular address at the time each census was taken.
+It helps you to find out who was living at any particular address at the time each census was taken.
 What's more, our exclusive 1939 Register map search will reveal the property listing history of England and Wales at the outbreak of the Second World War.

 Start a 14-day free trial